torvalds/linux/Documentation/media/uapi/v4l/vidioc-encoder-cmd.rst

 call of a streaming file descriptor sends an implicit immediate STOP to the encoder, and all buffered data is discarded.

-These ioctls are optional, not all drivers may support them.
+These ioctls are optional, yest all drivers may support them.
 They were introduced in Linux 2.6.21.